FooBarQuaxx/fTerm/DEVELOPERS.rst

 About
 -----
-fTerm allows for the installation of files in the *main* folder.
+fTerm allows for the installation of .py files in the ~/.fterm folder fTerm will automatically load these on excecution of the 'f' command.

 Requirements
 ------------
 Each file installed contains functions. fTerm automatically reads the number of arguments and docstrings of each function in each file installed.
 The name each fTerm command will be (lowercase) the name of the function defined in the file.

-(dict) synonyms
+Synonyms
-^^^^^^^^^^^^^^^
+^^^^^^^^
-Synonyms is a dictionary containing alternate names for functions.
+synonyms (lowercase) is a dictionary containing alternate names for functions.
 The key/value pairs contain the alternate names mapping to the original names.
 For example, if you wanted to add "write" and "scribble" synonyms to the function "edit":

 .. code:: python